BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 However, unlike `number` or `string`, which represent common data, symbols are used specifically to create unique and unguessable identifiers.
 They are primarily used as object property keys and for advanced type-level patterns in TypeScript.

-Symbols are used to create unique identifiers.
-Symbols are always unique, even if they have the same description:
+Symbols create unique identifiers, even if they have the same description:

 ```typescript
 const sym1 = Symbol("identifier")